AlexTcw/FSFingerprintParkingSystem/README.md

 # FingerprintParkingSystem

-A comprehensive fullstack parking management system utilizing fingerprint authentication.
+A comprehensive fullstack parking management system utilizing QR authentication.
 This project leverages Docker, MySQL, Spring Boot, and Angular to provide a seamless and efficient solution for managing parking spaces with enhanced security.

 - Features: